The Witch Way: Route description

 Route X43 currently runs between Burnley and Manchester, serving the intermediate communities of Rawtenstall and Prestwich.
-The service makes use of both the M60 and M66 motorways, and connects two notable educational establishments: Alder Grange Community and Technology School and Burnley College.
+The service makes use of both the M60 and M66 motorways, and connects two notable educational establishments: Alder Grange School and Burnley College.
 Another point of interest on the route is the Singing Ringing Tree near Burnley.

 Vehicles and marketing

 Route X43 was initially served with a mixture of double-deck Leyland Titans and single-deck Leyland Tigers.
 In the early 1960s these were replaced by new Leyland Leopards.
 From 1974 coaches were used on the route, with Leyland Leopards again the preferred choice.
 In 1982 a small number were branded for the route, using the name Timesaver and the tagline Regular Motorway service.

 In 1984 the route was converted to double-deck operation using new Leyland Olympians painted in a unique white and blue livery with Timesaver branding.
 Four Leyland Tiger coaches in a yellow and red livery also using the Timesaver name, arrived a year later.
 The route branding was replaced by Stagecoach's corporate image of white with red, orange and blue stripes following their takeover of Ribble Motor Services in 1989.

-New Dennis Javelin coaches were introduced to route X43 by Stagecoach in response to the competition from Charterplan in 1992.
-The route was marketed as The Mancunian, with the vehicles carrying the name alongside Stagecoach corporate livery.
-The route was briefly operated with articulated coaches in 1996, but this proved short-lived owing to restrictions on their use in Rawtenstall, with services returning to Javelin operation.
+Stagecoach would rebrand the X43 and introduce a new set of Leyland Olympians in response to the competition from Charterplan in 1992.
+The route was marketed as The Mancunian, with the Olympians carrying the name alongside Stagecoach corporate livery.
+New Dennis Javelins were later introduced to replace the Olympians.
+The route was briefly operated with Volvo B10MA articulated coaches in 1996, but this proved short-lived owing to restrictions on their use in Rawtenstall, with services returning to Javelin operation.

 The Javelins were transferred away from the route shortly prior to Stagecoach's sale of the operation to Transdev, and the service was briefly operated with 15-year-old Leyland Olympians.
-In July 2001 a fleet of 15 new Volvo B7TLs, which included improved interiors and CCTV cameras, were introduced to the route.
+In July 2001, a fleet of 15 new Plaxton President bodied Volvo B7TL low-floor buses, which were specified with features that were unusual to ordinary buses at the time such as wheelchair spaces, high-backed seating and CCTV cameras, were introduced to the route.